libofang/vecto-ai.github.io/pages/projects/subword_jp.rst

 --------------

 We implement all the subword-level models using Chainer deep learning framework.
+All the code are available in the Vecto_ project.

 Sample script for training Japanese word-level word embeddings (SG):